stucchio/Homepage/content/are_gays_or_guns_more_dangerous.md

 So as a ballpark, guns and gay sex both hit a lot of people really hard.

 But we need to do a bit more.
 Getting HIV - unlike getting shot - is not a nearly immediate death sentence.
-We need to understand how bad it is to get HIV - fortunately epidemiology has developed the [Quality Adjusted Life Year (QUALY)](https://en.wikipedia.org/wiki/Quality-adjusted_life_year) to measure this.
+We need to understand how bad it is to get HIV - fortunately epidemiology has developed the [Quality Adjusted Life Year (QALY)](https://en.wikipedia.org/wiki/Quality-adjusted_life_year) to measure this.

-The following [source](https://www.health.ny.gov/diseases/aids/ending_the_epidemic/docs/key_resources/data_committee_resources/lifetime_costs.pdf) suggests that the number of QUALYs that an HIV infection costs is between 22.9 and 31.9.
-If we apply a 3% discount rate to these numbers, we wind up with a cost between 9.34 and 13.18 discounted QUALYs.
+The following [source](https://www.health.ny.gov/diseases/aids/ending_the_epidemic/docs/key_resources/data_committee_resources/lifetime_costs.pdf) suggests that the number of QALYs that an HIV infection costs is between 22.9 and 31.9.
+If we apply a 3% discount rate to these numbers, we wind up with a cost between 9.34 and 13.18 discounted QALYs.

 It's a bit trickier to compute this for gun violence.
 I can't find an easy source, but we can compute a ballpark figure.

 Assume most violence happens among men aged 20-30, and assume a male life expectancy of 78.7.
-Then in terms of undiscounted QUALYs, a gun death will cost between 48.7 and 58.7 QUALYs (I'll round up to 49 and 59).
-At a 3% discount rate, this is a cost of 25.6-27.6 QUALYs.
+Then in terms of undiscounted QALYs, a gun death will cost between 48.7 and 58.7 QALYs (I'll round up to 49 and 59).
+At a 3% discount rate, this is a cost of 25.6-27.6 QALYs.

-In total, we find that the cost of guns is between 1,493,030 and 1,797,730 QUALYs.
-In contrast, the cost of gay-sex induced HIV is 673,672 and 938,434 QUALYs.
+In total, we find that the cost of guns is between 1,493,030 and 1,797,730 QALYs.
+In contrast, the cost of gay-sex induced HIV is 673,672 and 938,434 QALYs.

 ## The denominators

 It is of course insufficient to simply measure the effect.
-The question is not merely how many QUALYs are lost in total - the question is how many are lost *per unit*.
+The question is not merely how many QALYs are lost in total - the question is how many are lost *per unit*.

-Unfortunately, I'm not exactly sure what the relevant unit is, so I'm going to compute a variety of units.
+Unfortunately, I'm not exactly sure what the relevant unit is so I'm going to compute a variety of units and compare results.

 More basic numbers.